 - Community Safety Officer: NWC is proud to offer this program in 10-12 First Nations communities each year to support their strategies of peace and protection.

-- Psychiatric Nursing: This program is ideally situated on NWC’s North Battleford campus, just minutes away from Saskatchewan Hospital.
-Graduates work to support the health region, continuing a century of mental health expertise in the Battleford area.
+- Psychiatric Nursing: This program is offered on NWC’s North Battleford campus, minutes away from Saskatchewan Hospital.
+Graduates support the health region, continuing a century of mental health expertise in the Battleford area.